Annual Financial Statements 2014

-The latest annual financial statements – including both Windrush Ventures Limited and Firerush Ventures Limited – have been submitted to Companies House and are published on this website today.
+The annual financial statements, including Windrush Ventures Limited and Firerush Ventures Limited, have been submitted to Companies House and are published on this website today.

-These are the financial statements of the two companies through which the operating costs of the Tony Blair group’s global activities are paid.
-They do not represent his earnings or the earnings or the profit of his businesses and are not referable to them.
+These accounts do not represent his earnings or the earnings or the profit of his businesses and are not referable to them.

-They do not represent either the accounts of his charities or his donations to them.
+They represent neither the accounts of his charities nor his donations to them.